AnaCalabrese/L1-GLM/README.md

 penalizedGLM
 ============

-This MATLAB code was used to generate the results in A generalized linear model for estimating spectrotemporal receptive fields from responses to natural sounds (2011).
-Included is an example function (glm_demo.m) that illustrates how to use the code.
+* This MATLAB code was used to generate the results in

+A generalized linear model for estimating spectrotemporal receptive fields from responses to natural sounds, A Calabrese, J Schumacher, D Schneider, L Paninski & S Woolley, PloS ONE (2011). http://www.ncbi.nlm.nih.gov/pubmed/21264310

+If you use this code please cite us.

+* The function (glm_demo.m) illustrates how to use the code.